EigenPro/EigenPro/README.md

 ## Highlights
 - *Fast*: EigenPro is the fastest kernel method at large scale.
 - *Plug-and-play*: Our method learns a quality model with little hyper-parameter tuning in most cases.
 - *Scalable*: The training time of one epoch is nearly linear in both model size and data size.
-As far as we know, this is the first kernel method that achieves such scalability without any compromise on testing performance.
+This is the first kernel method that achieves such scalability without any compromise on testing performance.

 ## Coming Soon
 - *Support for multi-GPU and model-parallelism*: We are adding support for multiple GPUs and model-parallelism.